facebookresearch/AnimatedDrawings/README.md

     render.start('./examples/config/mvc/export_gif_example.yaml')

-You'll find video.gif residing within the same directory as your script.
+Instead of an interactive window, the animation was saved to a file, video.gif, located in the same directory as your script.

 <img src='./media/gif_export_video.gif' width="256" height="256" /> </br></br></br>